rmacy/moon-mining-manager/README.md

 * Run `composer install` to install backend dependencies
 * Run `npm install` to install frontend dependencies
+* Run `php artisan key:generate`.
+* Rename the `.env.example` file to `.env` and add values for your application ID and secret, chosen prime characters (must have director role within the corporation) and alliance, and whitelisted alliances/corporations
 * Run `php artisan migrate` to create the database tables
-* Rename the `.env.example` file to `.env` and add values for your application ID and secret, chosen prime characters (must have director role within the corporation) and alliance, and whitelisted alliances/corporations
-* Regenerate js/css with `npm run production` if they have changed.
+* Regenerate js/css with `npm run production`, if they have changed.

 ## Initial setup